 Jewel Changi Airport has become the must-visit place in Singapore since its opening on April 17, 2019, But just how kid-friendly is this gargantuan complex that is meant to be the shining star of Changi Airport?

-Despite its sprawling size, we think Jewel Changi is a fantastic place to hang out with your little ones and even the grandparents on weekends.
+Despite its sprawling size, we think Jewel Changi is a fantastic place to hang out with your kids and even the grandparents on weekends.
 Here’s what you must see, do and eat during your (many) visits to this gorgeous new complex.

 How to get to Jewel Changi